top of page

 Light bulb hanging upside down.
 Represents SMART thinking on business goals.

-SMART stands for Specific, Measurable, Attainable, Results-Driven, and Timely.
-Establishing SMART goals will help you remain more specific in scope for both yourself and your company.
-Along the way you can set your team up for success and track your progress along the way.
+First, let's clarify what SMART goals are.
+The acronym stands for Specific, Measurable, Attainable, Results-Driven, and Timely.
+Establishing SMART goals helps you maintain clarity for yourself and your business.
+This ensures your team is set up for success, allowing you to track your progress efficiently.

 Specific

-Make sure your goals are clear, concise, and specific.
-A good way to look at this item is to view it from the perspective of your employees or team.
-If you anticipate questions from them regarding your goal, then it is not specific enough.
+Make sure your goals are clear and specific.
+A good strategy is to consider your employees’ perspectives.
+If they have questions about your goal, it might not be specific enough.

 Someone laying down colored blocks that spell the word specific

-Instead, say, "I want to generate 20 more leads through our website by the next quarter."
-As you’ll notice this statement is specific in multiple fronts.
-This SMART goal has a specific action, count, source, and timeline.
+Instead, clearly state, "I want to generate 20 more leads through our website by the next quarter."
+This example is specific in its action, count, source, and timeline.

 Measurable